qgis/QGIS-Documentation/docs/training_manual/complete_analysis/analysis_exercise.rst

     "area" > 6000

 #.
-Save the in the selection in the :file:`Rasterprac` directory as a new vector
+Save the selection in the :file:`Rasterprac` directory as a new vector
 layer called :file:`suitable_areas.gpkg`.

 You now have the suitable areas that meet all of the habitat criteria for the